nuts-foundation/nuts-node/docs/pages/integrating/api-authentication.rst

 Audit Log Entries
 -----------------

+When a user key is authorized (at server start) you will see an audit log entry such as the following:

+``AUDIT[0000] Registered key: ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOcJQ6jKFvO1fGqhRAHGK3XeJrUei+HcfuTr4phgW+M+ nuts-demo-ehr  actor=127.0.0.1 event=AccessKeyRegistered module=http operation=tokenV2.middleware``

 When a request is unauthorized you will see an audit log entry such as the following:

 ``AUDIT[4481] Access denied: missing/malformed credential   actor="::1" event=AccessDenied module=http operation=tokenV2.middleware``